Skip to main content

 Covered bridges: New Brunswick’s iconic link from past to present

 When it comes to covered bridges, we’ve got you well covered in New Brunswick.
-There are 131 of these historic wooden structures in Canada and 57 in New Brunswick – almost half the country’s total!New Brunswick’s covered bridges are home to romantic stories of yesteryear when they were known as “kissing bridges.”
+There are 131 of these historic wooden structures in Canada and more than 50 in New Brunswick – almost half the country’s total!New Brunswick’s covered bridges are home to romantic stories of yesteryear when they were known as “kissing bridges.”
 Back in the days of horse and wagon travel, young couples would stop in the privacy of these places to kiss.

 Winter Fat Biking Edmundston